davidfstr/dafoster.net/_posts/2021-01-20-i-no-longer-trust-the-great-suspender.md

 ### Temporary easy fix

-* Disable analytics tracking by opening the extension options for The Great Suspender and unchecking
+* Disable analytics tracking by opening the extension options for The Great Suspender and checking the box
   "Automatic deactivation of any kind of tracking".
 * Pray that the shady developer doesn't issue a malicious update to The Great Suspender later.
   (There's no sensible way to disable updates of an individual extension.)